GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGITelemetryService.rst

 ``interval=SECONDS``
    Optional.
 Sampling interval in seconds for the reporter loop.
    Defaults to ``1.0``.
-Sub-second intervals are permitted;
-   smaller intervals produce more datagrams and finer resolution at a higher per-tick cost.
-Must be greater than zero.
+Sub-second intervals down to ``0.5`` are permitted; smaller intervals produce more datagrams and finer resolution at a higher per-tick cost.
+Values below ``0.5`` are rejected at configuration-parse time, since a faster cadence has the reporter consuming meaningful CPU on its own bookkeeping without producing visibly better signal for diagnostic use.

 Validation
 ----------